manwar/perlweeklychallenge-club/challenge-104/abigail/README.md

 ~~~~

 ### Notes
-This is *not* the NIM game.
+This is *not* the well known NIM game.
 In the NIM game, you have multiple sets
 of tokens, and on each turn, a player picks a set, and removes any
 non-zero number of of tokens from the set.
 Typically, the player
 picking the last token loses.

-The game as given is a win for the second player, who will win on
+The game as given is sometimes also known as the NIM game, but it better
+known as the subtraction game.
+With the given parameters and perfect
-the third move.
+play, the second player always wins on the third move.

 ### Solutions
 * [Perl](perl/ch-2.pl)